101. Introduction to Political Theory. (SS).

 460. Problems in World Politics.
 Any 100-level course in political science.
 (Excl).
 May be elected for credit twice with permission of the instructor.

 The course concerns the changing nature of East-West and North-South relations, focuses on the process by which American national security decisions are made, and treats alternative explanations of national security affairs.
-The class focuses on the Arab-Israeli Conflict and the Persian Gulf War.
+A special focus will be on the Arab-Israeli Conflict and the Persian Gulf War.
 The course uses a computer-assisted simulation of national security decision-making to provide participants first hand experience on constraints to rational action.
 Students should have taken an introductory course in international politics, such as PS 160.
-There will be two exams, a midterm, and a final.
+There will be two exams, a midterm and a final.
 Students will be evaluated regarding the quality and quantity of their participation in the simulation.
 Methods of instruction include lecture, discussion, and the simulation.
-[Cost:3] [WL:1] (Tanter)
+Cost:3 WL:1 (Tanter)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index